arosenkranz/scenarios/notebook-api-lab/01-create-notebook.md

 Once the initialization completes, you can browse the Storedog app by clicking on the `storedog` tab in the terminal to the right.
 Throughout this lab, you will use a notebook to report on the frontend service of this application's health and correlate it with software release notes over the span of a week.

+## Log In and Confirm Logs are Collected

-1. In a new window/tab, log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you by the lab.
+In a new window/tab, log in to the <a href="https://app.datadoghq.com/account/login" target="_datadog">Datadog account/organization</a> that was created for you by the lab.
 If you need to recall your credentials, type `creds`{{execute}} in the terminal.

-1. Navigate to the <a href="https://app.datadoghq.com/logs" target="_datadog">application's Logs page</a> to confirm logs are being captured.
+Navigate to the <a href="https://app.datadoghq.com/logs" target="_datadog">application's Logs page</a> to confirm logs are being captured.
 There isn't anything in particular you need to look for here, just confirm that the service `store-frontend` is being logged.

+## Create Your Notebook

-1. Next, navigate to <a href="https://app.datadoghq.com/notebook" target="_datadog">Notebooks > New Notebook</a> to create a new notebook.
+Next, navigate to <a href="https://app.datadoghq.com/notebook" target="_datadog">Notebooks > New Notebook</a> to create a new notebook by following these steps:

 1. Name the notebook `Frontend Service - Weekly Report`, then set the time span to be `Past 1 Week` towards the top of the page.